 THE HUMAN RACE THEATRE COMPANY

-2012-2013 heralds The Human Race Theatre Company's 26th Season of bringing the beauty, drama and excitement of live professional theatre to Dayton and southwestern Ohio, serving a population numbering nearly one million.
+2015-2016 will mark 29 seasons of The Human Race Theatre Company bringing the beauty, drama and excitement of live professional theatre to Dayton and southwestern Ohio, serving a population numbering nearly one million.
 Our Loft Season provides audiences with award-winning, cutting edge dramas, American classics and regional and world premieres.
 Our Musical Theatre Workshop series expands the repertoire of enthusiastic musical audiences with brand new or seldom performed material.
 And our education programs touch thousands of children, while engagement programs address the cultural needs of challenged individuals throughout the Miami Valley.

 After humble beginnings, when productions were mounted in whatever space was available to accommodate our budding troupe of artists and actors with their small audiences, we now enjoy a growing reputation and national recognition for excellence in theatre.
 From our home in the Metropolitan Arts Center in downtown Dayton, The Human Race Theatre Company provides ever-increasing audiences with a myriad of entertaining and enlightening performances.
 Most works are now presented in the intimate setting of our own Loft Theatre, while annually we are able to utilize the larger and more elaborate venue of the historic Victoria Theatre.

 View the interview with Kevin Moore produced by

 Artistic Director Marsha Hanna and Executive Director Kevin Moore receive the 2010 Governor's Award for Arts Administration from First Lady of Ohio, Frances Strickland.